Arizona Cardinals: Bold Predictions For Week 10 Vs. Seahawks [Opinion]

 Adrian Peterson Runs Over Seattle’s Defense for 125 Yards, Two TD’s

 If the Cardinals are going to pull out a win, they will need Adrian Peterson to have a big game.
-That is exactly what he will do, running over the Seattle defense for 125 yard and two touchdowns.
+That is exactly what he will do, running over the Seattle defense for 125 yards and two touchdowns.
 Arizona cannot rely on the pass this week and will utilize their workhorse running back heavily.

 Drew Stanton Will Not Turn the Football Over